branislavjenco/branislavjenco.github.io/posts/2024-07-18-windows-hosts-file.md

 ---
-Check this if editing `etc\hosts` file doesn't work properly on Windows 2024-07-18
+Check this if editing the <code>etc\hosts</code> file doesn't work properly on Windows July 18th, 2024
 ---

 If you add an entry into the hosts file in Windows (path is `C:\Windows\System32\drivers\etc\hosts`) for the loopback address (`127.0.0.1`), but your domain mapping still doesn't work, try adding the IPv6 version as well (`::1`).